lyndsysimon/gab/README.md

 # gab.ai

-A wrapper for the gab.ai API
+A wrapper for the gab.ai API.

 This is a fork from https://saythanks.io/to/lyndsysimon.
 Please thank him.

 ## Usage